cusyio/Python4DataScience/docs/productive/git/workflows/tbd.rst

 :abbr:`TBD (Trunk Based Development)` leads to an easily managed linear progression.

+Trunk Based Development is a perfect fit for one-person projects.
+Branches are not necessary, but using a version control system pays off quickly even for a single developer.

 In smaller development teams, each pair-programming duo preferably transfers small commits directly to the trunk (or ``main`` branch), although the build must first be successfully executed before integration.